SkeletOSS/str_view/README.md

 ## Install Instructions

 This library offers a manual installation through the [Releases](https://github.com/skeletoss/str_view/releases) page or fetch content install via CMake.
+Freestanding environments are supported!

 See [INSTALL.md](/INSTALL.md) file for instructions on how to install the `str-view` port through vcpkg or how to manually download, build, and install the library.